 My doctorate is in English Language and Literature from the University of Virginia, where I have taught courses in writing, poetry, bibliography, and new media aesthetics and design, and served on dissertation committees in the departments of English, Anthropology, and Music.
-Among my more notable digital projects, through IATH and UVA’s SpecLab, are the Rossetti Archive (for which I served as Jerome McGann’s project manager and design editor) and Temporal Modelling, in collaboration with Johanna Drucker.
+Among my more notable digital projects, through IATH and UVA’s SpecLab, are the Rossetti Archive, in collaboration with Jerome McGann, and Temporal Modelling, in collaboration with Johanna Drucker.
 From 2004-2007, as a postdoctoral fellow and later a member of UVA’s research faculty, I developed software and social systems for NINES, the “networked infrastructure for nineteenth-century electronic scholarship.”
 These included Collex, Juxta, and the Ivanhoe Game.
 I served as Senior Advisor and an executive council member of NINES from 2007-2012.
 Collex was the inspiration for Project Blacklight (later developed in the Scholars’ Lab), a key component of Hydra.

 In my spare time, I am completing a print and digital scholarly edition of A.C.
 Swinburne’s 1866 Poems and Ballads, and beginning a project related to the role of “alt-ac” scholar-practitioners in university governance at a moment of generational and structural shift.
 The best keynote talk I never gave is here: “Digital Humanities in the Anthropocene.”
-Other publications and invited talks can be found on my CV.
+Other publications and invited presentations can be found in my CV.

-And among my better works in progress are two next-gen models / disruptive technologies — a girl and a boy, ages six and ten.
+My finest works-in-progress are two next-gen models / disruptive technologies — a girl and a boy, ages seven and eleven.